How much does timber flooring cost in NZ? Complete 2026 price guide

 |---|---|---|

-| Auckland & Northland | 65–80% (subtropical, humid summers) | Wider planks safe with proper acclimatisation; oiled finishes wear well; coastal homes benefit from FSC-certified European oak which handles salt-laden air better than commodity engineered. |
+| Auckland & Northland | 65–80% (subtropical, humid summers) | Wider planks safe with proper acclimatisation; oiled finishes wear well; coastal homes benefit from careful acclimatisation and a stable engineered construction. |

-| Waikato, BoP, Hawke\u2019s Bay | 55–75% (moderate) | Most engineered specifications work without modification.
-Acclimatisation period of 5–7 days is standard. |
+| Waikato, BoP, Hawke’s Bay | 55–75% (moderate) | Most engineered specifications work without modification.
+Acclimatise to the in-service moisture content rather than to a fixed number of days. |

-| Wellington, Manawatū | 60–75% (windy, cooler) | Watch for draughty subfloor cavities in older homes — under-floor airflow can dry timber faster than expected.
+| Wellington, Manawatū | 60–75% (windy, cooler) | Watch for draughty subfloor cavities in older homes, under-floor airflow can dry timber faster than expected.
 Consider a slightly narrower plank (180–200mm) if the subfloor is uninsulated. |

 | Canterbury & Otago | 50–70% (drier, larger seasonal swings) | Bigger expansion/contraction cycle.
 Stick to engineered (not solid).
 Specify a slightly tighter expansion gap at perimeters. |

-| West Coast & Fiordland | 75–90% (very wet) | Engineered only.
-Premium European oak with a multi-ply birch core handles sustained moisture better than budget HDF-core alternatives. |
+| West Coast & Fiordland | 75–90% (very wet) | Engineered is the safe specification here.
+Premium European oak with a multi-ply birch core is, in our experience, more tolerant of sustained moisture than budget HDF-core alternatives. |

-Acclimatisation matters in every region: 5 to 7 days in the room where the floor will be laid, boxes open, lying flat, with the home\u2019s climate control running normally.
-Skipping this — even by a day — is the second most common installation failure cause after moisture issues.
+Acclimatisation matters in every region, but it is measured by moisture content, not by days: the boxes go in the room where the floor will be laid, open and lying flat, with the home’s climate control running normally.
+Skipping this, even by a day, is in our experience the second most common installation failure cause after moisture issues.

 3. Regional pricing variation

-Supply pricing for engineered European oak is broadly uniform nationwide — everyone is importing the same product through the same shipping channels.
+Supply pricing for engineered European oak is broadly uniform nationwide, everyone is importing the same product through the same shipping channels.
 Installation labour is where the regional difference shows up:

-- Wellington, Christchurch: $75–$95/m² glue-down — typically 10–15% below Auckland.
+- Wellington, Christchurch: $75–$95/m² glue-down, typically 10–15% below Auckland.

 - Regional NZ: $65–$90/m² glue-down where qualified installers are local.
 Travel surcharges apply for remote sites and can add $500–$1,500 to a typical residential project if the installer has to come from a metro area.

-Cost per year of service — the long view
+Cost per year of service, the long view

 | Flooring type | Installed cost (per m²) | Service life | Cost per year of service |